-Following the death of Nephrite, a new enemy appears from the Dark Kingdom.
+Following the death of Nephrite, a new enemy arrives from the Dark Kingdom.
 Queen Beryl has given Zoisite the task of collecting the seven Rainbow Crystals in order to obtain the Legendary Silver Crystal.
 Unbeknownst to Usagi, Tuxedo Mask is also collecting the Rainbow Crystals.
 Two new Sailor Guardians appear, and Usagi and Mamoru learn about their past lives.

-The tone of the series can be fairly dark, and these episodes continue that trend.
+The tone of the series can be fairly dark at times, and these episodes continue that trend.
 Not every episode is used to progress the plot, however.
 One episode features a parody of Tuxedo Mask involving cats, and another involves a different parody of Tuxedo Mask that is significantly less bizarre.
 These self-referential parodies show that the production team did have a sense of humour and that there are many possibilities with the characters and plot they worked with.
 The final episodes may be disturbing for some, but this goes to show that this is more than just a show that children grew up with.
-It can be taken seriously by adults, and can be entertaining too regardless of the obvious nostalgia that surrounds the series for many people.
+It can be taken seriously by adults, and can be entertaining too regardless of the heavy nostalgia that surrounds the series for many people.

 Madman Entertainment’s release is once again fantastic, but the masters do not seem to be in perfect condition.
-Madman’s remaster may not be as crystal clear as Viz Media’s Blu-ray release is, but this release will likely make an excellent addition to your shelves.
+Their remaster may not be as crystal clear as Viz Media’s Blu-ray release is, but this release will likely make an excellent addition to your shelves.

 Capsule Computers review guidelines can be found here.